Denial And Delay Of Claims

 New Jersey Attorneys Assisting Employees With Workers’ Compensation Claims

 When a person suffers a workplace injury or contracts an occupational disease, it is critical for the person to begin receiving workers’ compensation benefits as soon as possible.
 While many workers’ compensation claims are handled in a prompt manner, some workers’ compensation insurers delay evaluating claims or unjustly deny claims.
 If you filed a workers’ compensation claim, and your employer’s workers’ compensation insurer has not responded to your claim or denied your claim without a valid reason, it is essential to speak with a knowledgeable attorney regarding your rights.
-At Law Offices of Jonathan F. Marshall, our dedicated New Jersey workers’ compensation lawyers are skilled at handling issues related to the denial and delay of claims, and we will zealously pursue any benefits that you may be able to recover.
+At New Jersey Workers Compensation Lawyer of JFM Law, our dedicated New Jersey workers’ compensation lawyers are skilled at handling issues related to the denial and delay of claims, and we will zealously pursue any benefits that you may be able to recover.

 Penalties For A Delayed Claim